Optimal Model Selection for Conformalized Robust Optimization: Introduction

 To improve the efficiency of decisions in the CRO problems, \citet{wang2023learning} and \citet{chenreddy2024end} proposed the \emph{end-to-end} approaches to directly train the uncertainty set by minimizing decision risk on historical data.
 However, these methods lack a finite-sample robustness guarantee.
 Their approaches are founded on the broader adoption of the end-to-end framework in predictive optimization \citep{donti2017task,elmachtoub2022smart}, which integrates model training with downstream optimization tasks. {Typically, \citet{yeh2024end} extended this framework to train the conformal uncertainty sets in CRO problems using a sample-splitting strategy: the first part of the labeled data is employed for model selection based on auxiliary decisions, while the second part is used to construct a split conformal prediction set for the final test decision.} While this approach ensures finite-sample coverage, the reduced sample size for constructing the prediction set may compromise decision efficiency to a large extent. {In addition, \citet{kiyani2025decision} studied the theoretically optimal prediction set in the CRO problem, which depends on the conditional distribution information.
 We emphasize two main differences between \citet{kiyani2025decision} and our work: first, the risk functions used to evaluate the efficiency of prediction sets are different; second, they aimed to use a machine learning model to learn the conditional distribution and then approximate the optimal prediction set, whereas we focus on selecting a model from a candidate set to minimize the downstream decision risk.}

 In addition to the coverage property, the efficiency in the size of conformal prediction sets has also been extensively studied. \citet{lei2013distribution} and \citet{sadinle2019least} showed that the optimal prediction set with minimal size satisfying the marginal or conditional coverage is the level set of the conditional density of $Y$ given $X$.
 There is a line of works constructing prediction sets based on density estimators, see \citet{lei2013nonparametric}, \citet{lei2013distribution}, and \citet{izbicki2022cd}.
 Given a specific nonconformity score, the optimal size could be asymptotically achieved if the score estimator is consistent \citep{sesia2020comparison,lei2018distribution}.
 Several works \citep{bai2022efficient,kiyani2024length,braun2025minimum} considered directly minimizing the width of prediction sets by solving a constrained optimization problem.
-Recently, \citet{braun2025minimum} and \citet{gao2025volume} studied the optimal volume problem for multivariate responses.
-Notably, \citet{yang2024selection} and \citet{liang2024conformal} considered selecting the model that minimizes the width of the set while keeping a valid marginal coverage.
+Notably, \citet{yang2024selection} and \citet{liang2024conformal} considered selecting the model that minimizes the set size while keeping a valid coverage.

 This paper is organized as follows.
-Section \ref{sec:preliminaries} provides a background on CRO problems under conformal prediction sets and the oracle model selection procedures.
-Section \ref{sec:CROMS} presents the optimal model selection framework CROMS, its two practical algorithms named E-CROMS and F-CROMS, and the related theories on robustness and optimality.
-In Section \ref{sec:CROiMS}, we developed the individualized model selection framework CROiMS and the theoretical results.
+Section \ref{sec:CROMS} provides a background on CRO problems under conformal prediction sets and introduces the CROMS framework aiming to minimize the decision risk, and then we propose a computationally efficient algorithm with asymptotic robustness control.
+Section \ref{sec:FCROMS} presents two viable algorithms to achieve the finite-sample robustness guarantee and asymptotic decision optimality.
+In Section \ref{sec:CROiMS}, we developed the individualized model selection framework CROiMS.
 In Sections \ref{sec:simulation} and \ref{sec:application}, we show the simulation results on synthetic data and applications on a real dataset, respectively.